-The latest publication – and seventh volume – in the bantamspast History Revisited series is now in production and will go on sale at the end of October.
+The latest publication – and seventh volume – in the bantamspast History Revisited series is now in production and will go on sale in late November.
 Further details below:

 The History Revisited series provides a collection of books to offer a fresh perspective about the history of football in Bradford.